lailabougria/workshops/designing-event-driven-processes/README.md

 ## Abstract

 Messaging in distributed systems offers a range of valuable benefits: it enables the design of decoupled components, where each component can evolve and scale independently.
 In addition to improving the system’s fault tolerance, it opens the door to building truly self-healing systems.
-One benefit that doesn’t usually appear in the Googleable list of benefits is one of the most powerful: supporting real-life, long-running business processes and making the system mirror real-world business use cases.
-And that’s precisely the focus of this workshop.
+One benefit that doesn’t often appear in the Googleable list of benefits is one of the most powerful: expressing complex business processes with intention-revealing messages (both commands and events) to reflect what's happening in the real world.

+These business processes are usually non-trivial and exceed the boundaries of a single method- or service invocation and require us to redefine certain concepts, including time.

-If you’re not entirely sure what a long-running process is, or if you've been exposed to the basic building blocks of messaging and want to understand how to design, build, and test long-running processes in message-based distributed systems, this workshop is for you.
+If you've been exposed to the basic building blocks of messaging and want to transition your system from a collection of meaningless and often highly-coupled service-to-service calls to one composed of carefully designed processes that reflect your business use cases, this workshop is for you.

 Throughout this workshop, you’ll learn: